Here are the answers to frequently asked questions about traffic signals:

 The simultaneous system has all of the signals on the street green at the same time.
 It can be used for streets with very long, but equal, distances between signals.

 It is also used for coordination without progression where distances between signals are too short.
 This is often called the "rabbit system," because the traffic moves forward in jumps.
+In this case, the through band value is zero.

 The best location depends on the type of signal: